link to ringley website

 Is Co-living set to be a popular trend?

 The price point for HMOs is lower than Co-living, so investing in HMO properties appropriately built to the regulation is a prudent decision; demand will only continue to rise.
 In addition, the millennial generation is comfortable with the idea of house-sharing.
-Understanding the shift in trends and behaviours of the younger generation can help landlords adapt HMOs to suit their tastes.
+Understanding the shift in trends and behaviours of the younger generation can help renting-homes-wales-act-how-will-it-impact-landlords'>landlords adapt HMOs to suit their tastes.
 Young professionals prefer upscale fixtures, quality accommodation for remote working, and an incline to community living.
 We may see new mid-size HMOs emulating co-living and trying to offer some shared amenity spaces with instant Wi-Fi connectivity thrown in.

 The Takeaway